MatiFiordelli/DevLabs/README.md

 Follow these steps to install and run the project locally:

 # Note: To use this app, you will first need to run the microservices todo-crud and user-auth
-# in caso of running it locally
+# in case of running it locally
    https://github.com/MatiFiordelli/DevLabs-Microservices.git